 A FUNDING MECHANISM TO HELP ENVIRONMENTAL ORGANISATIONS RESPOND QUICKLY TO CRISES OR OPPORTUNITIES

-Applications will be accepted on a rolling basis and reviewed by a small advisory group of funders.
-Those that meet the criteria set out in the application guidelines will be shared with funders on the email list to assess.
-They will be encouraged to respond quickly, funding the applicants directly but letting the other funders know how much they have awarded so that the total amount outstanding can be tracked.
-Organisations that receive funding through this platform will be asked to report back to EFN, which will pass the reports on to funders in order to simplify and streamline the reporting process.
+Applications are accepted on a rolling basis and reviewed by a small advisory group of funders.
+Those that meet the criteria set out in the application guidelines are shared with all participating funders.
+They are encouraged to respond quickly, funding the applicants directly but letting the other funders know how much they have awarded (which they can do anonymously if they wish) so that the total amount outstanding can be tracked.
+The maximum amount that can currently be requested is £25,000, and funders can make donations of any size towards the total amount requested.